Bennett-Petzold/bare_err_tree/README.md

 * The error is an enum
     * The macro only supports creating a struct that wraps the enum as transparently as possible.
     * Direct implementation on an enum is possible, but likely pretty clunky.

+The `json` feature is currently the best way to store/transmit error logs.
+It does not use heap allocation to allow usage on all embedded systems.
+The JSON output heavily repeats keys and does not deduplicate traces: compression (e.g. [zstd][zstd-rs]) is strongly recommended for storage.

 The formatting is borrowed from from [error-stack][ErrorStack].
 Please see the [contributors page](https://github.com/hashintel/hash/graphs/contributors) for appropriate credit.